-2. OPERATIONS
+OPERATIONS

 The Board of Directors resolved in June 2016 to operate at no fees for the 2016-17 financial year and until ORIL has sufficient funds.
-This continued for the 2017-18 financial year and through to June 2019.

-Furthermore and since July 1st, 2016 the executive team continue the company activities at substantially reduced fees in order to maximize the company's opportunities.
-From September 2017 the invoices for the CEO's fees are accrued until sufficient funds are available for payment.
+This has continued for the 2019-20 financial year and through to December 2020.
+Since July 1st, 2016 the executive team continue the company activities at substantially reduced fees in order to maximize the company's opportunities.
+From September 2017 the invoices for the CEO's fees which are invoiced by his related company Pharmchem Technical Services Pty Ltd (Pharmchem) to ORIL are deferred until sufficient funds are available for payment.
 In the event that sufficient funds are not raised/available by ORIL to pay any deferred payments the CEO has agreed to not make any claim against the company (ORIL) in respect to deferred invoices.

-The company requires AUD 2.0 million in immediate funding for its ongoing operations while it seeks further investment.
-This will enable ORIL to build value of its assets through further development of the technology, and the lead candidate ORIL019 towards the clinic.
+The company is continuing to seek funding to continue projects.
+This will enable ORIL to build value of its assets through further development of the technology and progress the lead candidate ORIL019 towards the clinic.